galicians/testingClientSideJavascript/README.md

 ###Selenium

-As mentioned on the selenium [website]: http://www.seleniumhq.org/ , Selenium automates browsers.
+As mentioned on the selenium [website](http://www.seleniumhq.org/), Selenium automates browsers.
 That’s it.

 This having support for almost all major browsers, is a very good alternative to automate our tests in the browser.
 So whatever you do in the browser while testing your application, like navigating to pages, clicking a button, writing text in input boxes, submitting forms etc, can be automated using Selenium.